fer-aguirre/fer-aguirre/README.md

 ## Hi there! 👋

-I tell stories with the help of data analysis.
+I work at the intersection of social data science and journalism to tell socially relevant stories with the help of data and code.

 ### About me
 - ⚡️ Data analysis and research at [Data Crítica](https://datacritica.org/)
 - 📌 I mostly use Python
-- 📚 I’m currently learning D3 and Svelte
+- 📚 I’m currently learning D3.js
-- 🚀 Always interested in collaborating on data related projects
+- 🚀 Always interested in collaborating on data-driven projects
-- 👥 We can talk about dataviz and computational linguistics
+- 👥 We can talk about dataviz and natural language processing
 - 📫 How to reach me: [@feragru](https://twitter.com/feragru)